-Libby Emmons is a Senior Contributor to The Federalist.
-She is a writer and mother living in Brooklyn, NY.
-Follow her on Twitter @li88yinc.
+Libby Emmons is a Senior Contributor to The Federalist and Senior Editor for The Post Millennial.
+She is a writer and mother in Brooklyn, NY.
+Follow her on Twitter @libbyemmons.

 A group of wealthy celebrities requesting the abolition of something they don’t even need is disingenuous at best, callous at worst.

 While ‘Space Force’ is definitely intended as a satire, it makes some rather compelling points about the essential nature of exploration.